18. The Aiyagari Model#

 This quantity can be calculated by taking the stationary distribution of assets under the optimal policy and computing the mean.

-The next function implements this calculation for a given policy \(\sigma\).
+The next function computes the stationary distribution for a given policy \(\sigma\) via the following steps:

 # Unpack